abinabraham23/ansible-k8s/README.md

 # ansible-k8s
-The repository includes ansible roles and inventories for Kubernetes
+The repository includes ansible roles and inventories for Kubernetes.